grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 Our penultimate stop is South of the Wigborough Road causeway.
 Lots of bird websites refer to this particular bit of the reservoir as "Billet's Farm Screen", without any reference to how to get there.
-Once you're in the area, there are potentially helpful signs, but to remove all possible double, park [here](https://www.google.co.uk/maps/place/51%C2%B048'54.6%22N+0%C2%B050'54.7%22E), and from there there's an obvious path to a screen that looks out over one of the reservoir's lobes.
+Once you're in the area, there are potentially helpful signs, but to remove all possible doubt, park [here](https://www.google.co.uk/maps/place/51%C2%B048'54.6%22N+0%C2%B050'54.7%22E), and from there there's an obvious path to a screen that looks out over one of the reservoir's lobes.